Tokenized Treasury Bills for Treasury Yield: The Fund-Share Reality (2026)

 6. Place it within the policy-bounded yield risk budget.

-How Wag3s helps
+How Wag3s handles it

-Wag3s Ledger classifies a tokenized T-bill fund interest distinctly from stablecoins and cash, tracks its yield and redemption mechanics, and keeps the instrument-specific audit trail and policy-allocation reporting — so the low-risk rung is correctly accounted and policy-bounded.
+Wag3s Ledger classifies a tokenized T-bill fund interest distinctly from stablecoins and cash, tracks its yield and redemption mechanics, and keeps the instrument-specific audit trail and policy-allocation reporting, so the low-risk rung is correctly accounted and policy-bounded.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading